Stepper Motors &

 enclosed breakout board.

-Since they are not opto-isolated, I am not using these I/O terminals; removed
+I am not using these I/O terminals; removed

 in

 the redesigned panel.
-Below note the strain relief
+Below, note the strain relief

 clamp (lower right) where the power cord enters.